 - Day 1: Tuesday 10 September

 - We fly from Gatwick to Venice, arriving in the afternoon and transfer by coach to Udine, staying for six nights at the 4* Hotel Astoria where there will be time to rest.
 There will be a group dinner in a local restaurant – wine, water and coffee are included with all group lunches and dinners.

 - Day 2: Wednesday 11 September

 - We begin our week focusing on antiquity, close to the coast: Aquileia was a bustling Roman city, which in time became the seat of a Patriarch, a church official of great importance.
 This twin heritage of secular Roman and early Christian endeavour is reflected in a splendid array of sites.
 The most interesting include the marvellous Basilica which has the most important mosaic pavement of its type in Italy; a large early Baptistery and an Archaeological Museum with some very good contents reflecting the maritime origins of the site.
 We continue to nearby Grado, where we have a group lunch.
-Grado is a fishing town on the Adriatic but in antiquity it too played an important role in history, reflected in a group of fine early Churches.
+Grado is a fishing town on the Adriatic but in antiquity it too played an important role in history, reflected in two fine early Churches.
 All in all, today’s visits will be a magical introduction to a mysterious world.
 We return to Udine and the evening will be free.